Leah Krull, MD, joined the Carson Valley Medical Center team in August of 2018.

 Your primary care provider may be able to provide a referral to see Dr. Krull.

-If you do not have a primary care provider, you can call Carson Valley Medical Center’s Find-A-Doc hotline at 775.782.1545 or visit this link and you will be given information on getting established with one of our 17 primary care providers serving Carson Valley.
+If you do not have a primary care provider, you can call Carson Valley Health’s Find-A-Doc hotline at 775.782.1545 or visit this link and you will be given information on getting established with one of our 17 primary care providers serving Carson Valley.

 A rheumatologist is a physician trained in internal medicine who further specializes in musculoskeletal diseases and systems.
 They can treat and manage autoimmune conditions, conditions that affect muscles, bones and joints.
 Common diseases treated by a rheumatologist include lupus, rheumatoid arthritis, scleroderma, gout, osteoarthritis and osteoporosis.